CatX711/GreetLang/README.md

 Overall, this code defines a blueprint for creating circle objects, which can be instantiated and manipulated.

->Extra info for those who are confused:
+>Extra info for those who are confused: <br />
 >In this code, r is a parameter of the constructor (init method) of the Circle class.
 The constructor is called when a new instance of the Circle class is created.
 It takes a single argument r, which is a float representing the radius of the circle. <br />
 >
->The line radius = r; sets the value of the radius attribute of the Circle instance to the value of the r parameter.
+>The line `radius = r;` sets the value of the radius attribute of the Circle instance to the value of the r parameter.
 This means that when you create a new Circle instance and pass in a value for r, that value will be used to initialize the radius attribute of the instance.

 ****